U.S. state: Executive

 In each state, the chief executive is called the governor, who serves as both head of state and head of government.
 All governors are chosen by statewide direct election.
 The governor may approve or veto bills passed by the state legislature, as well as recommend and work for the passage of bills, usually supported by their political party.
 In 44 states, governors have line item veto power.
-Most states have a plural executive, meaning that the governor is not the only government official in the state responsible for its executive branch.
-In these states, executive power is distributed amongst other officials, elected by the people independently of the governor—such as the lieutenant governor, attorney general, comptroller, secretary of state, and others.

 Elections of officials in the United States are generally for a fixed term of office.
 The constitutions of 19 states allow for citizens to remove and replace an elected public official before the end of their term of office through a recall election.
 Each state follows its own procedures for recall elections, and sets its own restrictions on how often, and how soon after a general election, they may be held.
 In all states, the legislatures can remove state executive branch officials, including governors, who have committed serious abuses of their power from office.
 The process of doing so includes impeachment (the bringing of specific charges), and a trial, wherein legislators act as a jury.